Shopping In Lincolnshire With LincsConnect

 #LincsArtCraftHour

-If you read my last blog you will recall that we have a dedicated weekly hour set aside on Monday lunchtimes to help promote artists, crafters, jewellery designers and sculptors.
+If you read my last blog you will recall that we had a dedicated weekly hour set aside on Monday lunchtimes to help promote artists, crafters, jewellery designers and sculptors.
 Please take a look at the link below to refresh your memory:

 #LincsArtCraftHour